knighton/phraser/README.rst

   Can't solve it by just NFC normalization, have to take combining diacritical marks into account.
 Also do NFC normalization before calling it.

+Requirements
+^^^^^^^^^^^^

+Phraser is a nonessential python extension around a C++ codebase that uses several C++11 features.
+You'll need python and a recent compiler.

+We support clang++ (Ubuntu and Mac OS X) and g++ (Ubuntu only), going back to g++ 4.7 (released March 2012) and clang++ 3.4 (released January 2014).
+Earlier clang versions could probably be supported by dropping some flags.
+Further than that would require nontrivial code changes.

+Currently, the build flags are much stricter when using clang.
+It's geared toward development being done against clang, and deployment using g++ on an older system.

 Release notes
 ~~~~~~~~~~~~~